Header image courtesy of Shuang Li (via Shutterstock)

-Originating from Szechuan, chilli bean paste is known in Chinese as dou ban jiang, and is made from broad beans, soybeans, or both.
+Chilli bean paste: Originating from Szechuan, chilli bean paste is known in Chinese as doubanjiang (豆瓣醬) and is made from broad beans, soybeans, or both.
 Instead of being just spicy, this condiment also contains savoury, umami flavours, courtesy of the fermentation process it undergoes.
 Fermentation can take up to several years, and the longer the process lasts, the better tasting the sauce is.

-Founded in 1938 by Tso Pak-ming, Tso Hin Kee is a local family business which has been making their range of products in Hong Kong for over 80 years.
+Founded in 1938 by Tso Pak-ming, Tso Hin Kee is a local family business that has been making its range of products in Hong Kong for over 80 years.
 They were the first to introduce Guilin chilli sauce to the market, called Chili Gaga Sauce, named after the chef who created the condiment.

-Aside from this signature product, Tso Hin Kee also makes chilli sauce, chili oil, Chiuchow chilli oil, soy chilli sauce, as well as Thunder Fresh Ground Chili, which is fresh ground chillies in vinegar that you can season with additional ingredients and add to pretty much any variety of dishes.
+Aside from this signature product, Tso Hin Kee also makes chilli sauce, chilli oil, Chiuchow chilli oil, soy chilli sauce, as well as “thunder” fresh ground chilli—fresh ground chillies in vinegar that you can season with additional ingredients and add to any variety of dishes.

 If you like spicy foods but don’t want to mess around with cutting chillies—a dangerously pungent business, especially if you’re in the habit of rubbing your eyes!—then stock up on chilli sauces.
 Cantonese cuisine focuses on fresh flavours and bringing out the umami taste in foods rather than on strong-tasting flavours, so this minimalist cuisine goes down perfectly with a generous dollop of chilli sauce.

-Summer is a great time to incorporate chillies into your diet, as according to traditional Chinese medicine concepts, our stiflingly hot weather means a great deal of ‘damp heat’ gets accumulated in the body.
-You’ll know if you have too much of this heat if you have a persistent bitter taste lingering in the mouth, a thick coating on the tongue, feel thirsty but have no desire to drink water, or have issues with the urinary tract.
-Chillies are a food which imparts ‘dry heat’, meaning it can dispel this ‘damp heat’ and its unwanted symptoms.
-Some also argue that chillies can help with weight loss, because you’ll eat less if the dish physically hurts to eat on some level.
-As chilli sauce lovers, we sure can’t attest to that!
+Summer is a great time to incorporate chillies into your diet, as according to traditional Chinese medicine concepts, our stiflingly hot weather means a great deal of “damp heat” gets accumulated in the body.
+You will know if you have too much of this heat if you have a persistent bitter taste lingering in the mouth, a thick coating on the tongue, feel thirsty but have no desire to drink water, or have issues with the urinary tract.